 The COVID-19 pandemic and the public health measures that have been undertaken in response have had and continue to have a significant adverse impact on the global economy, the travel and hospitality industries and our business starting in the first quarter of 2020.
 Refer to Part II, Item 7.
-Management's Discussions and Analysis of Financial Condition and Results of Operations - Impact of COVID-19 Pandemic for a discussion of the impact COVID-19 is having on our business, results of operations and financial condition.
+Impact of COVID-19 Pandemic for a discussion of the impact COVID-19 is having on our business, results of operations and financial condition.